 You might appear too young or too old for a particular job, too experienced, or, conversely, underqualified in a given field.
 And all of this may appear on the basis of the date alone.

-To avoid this mistake, give only the necessary details related to your experience, stressing that you are able to cope with the company’s requirements and, most importantly, that you clearly understand the aims of your work.
+To avoid this mistake, give only the necessary details related to your experience, stressing that you can cope with the company’s requirements and, most importantly, that you clearly understand the aims of your work.

 7. Keep more than one version of your CV handy